gustavoalvim41/GPBCM/README.md

 - v3 → `Will be developed once the project reaches 50 Patreon supporters.`
   - Showroom 3D.
   - ??????

+Future versions will be voted on by Patreon supporters.

 ## Support the Project
 With your help, I can dedicate more time to this project.